mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/centralized-monitoring/index.md

 ### Federating Prometheus Alerting Rules

 You can define additional [Prometheus alerting rules][alerting_rules] on the Kommander cluster and federate them to all of the managed clusters by following these instructions.
-In order to use these instructions, you will need to [install the kubefedctl CLI][kubefedctl].
+To use these instructions you must [install the kubefedctl CLI][kubefedctl].

 1. Enable the PrometheusRule type for federation.